Sweden holds vote expected to boost anti-immigration party

 But hope is precisely what some no longer have in her party after its eight years in power.
 They blame it for high taxes and for failing to stem the shootings that have made Sweden one of Europe’s most violent countries.

-“She has had eight years to do everything that she’s now saying she’s going to do,” said Bosse Adolfsson, a 70-year-old partly retired electrician at a Sweden Democrats rally on Saturday where party leader Jimmie Akesson campaigned.
+“She has had eight years to do everything that she’s now saying she’s going to do,” said Bosse Adolfsson, a 70-year-old partly retired electrician at a Sweden Democrats rally on Saturday.
 “She is asking for four more years to not do anything.”

 There are two major blocs, with four left-wing parties and four conservative parties.
 The polls leading up to the election showed the blocs running neck and neck.